Aeagen/MM-Net/README.md

 python -m src.train_trans -h
 ```

-Note that this code use an nn.Module to do data augmentation: any batch size above 1 could lead to errors.

 After training, you will have a `runs` folder created containing a directory for each run you have done.

 For each run, a yaml file with the option used for the runs, and